kaustav-goswami/gapbs/README-SDM.md

 ## Making GAPBS disaggregated!

-The idea here to separate the allocation and the kernel part of the benchmark.
+TL;DR: The idea here to separate the allocation and the kernel part of the benchmark.

 Here is what I did:
 1. A new command line parameter `-x` is added to allow the user to specify whether a given host is a writer (allocator) or a worker (reader) node.
 2. This is defined in `command_line.h` file.
 See the comments for more details.
 3. TODO: The allocator *only* allocates the graph.
 In the current implementation, the allocator also executes a kernel (low priority, but I'll separate them).
-4. Suppose the allocator host (referred to as the writer) wants to allocate and run bfs, it'll generate the edge list and create the neighs and index arrays.
+4. Suppose the allocator host (referred to as the writer) wants to allocate and run `bfs`, it'll generate the edge list and create the neighs and index arrays.
 5. Instead of simply starting the kernel, the Graph class is extended to write the graph into a shared memory space.
 6. For single host testing, we use Linux shmem.
 7. An allocator specific file is added to the source in `src/dmalloc.h`.